BLUE HORIZON 1261

 Jiro Brannon was once a faceless enemy across spatial lines drawn between our respective planetary governments, but with the hostilities over and common interests discovered, he and I have become the best of friends.
 He is my first officer, and although he was ill through much of our first voyage, he is getting stronger each day and should be up and about soon.

-Samantha Chase, an ex-girlfriend from my past, has joined us on our journeys.
-Although I am trying to play innocent, I know she is trying to rekindle our relationship, but at this time, I prefer just a good friendship.
+Samantha Chase, a former intimate from my past, has joined us on our journeys.
+Although I am trying to play innocent, I think she is trying to rekindle our relationship, but at this time, all I prefer just a good friendship.
 Perhaps I will change my mind later.
 I won't go into the particulars of our past in this journal, only to say that despite an initial rocky start during this adventure, I am glad to have her along.

 Ivy Sparks, or "Sparky" as everyone is now calling her, keeps the masses fed with a wide variety of dishes that seem to fit everyone's appetites and preferences.
 I'm not sure how she does it, but her menu keeps the meals from getting too predictable, and she says she enjoys surprising us with new things.
 Although I do not suspect a romantic interest, I have recognized a good friendship forming between her and Durant, my accountant and cargo load master.

 Durant's first name is Leonardo, but he was named after an uncle who later proved to be untrustworthy, so he will allow no one to address him by anything but his surname.
-When I first hired him, it was to be my accountant, but with his past experience as cargo master I coaxed him to take on a second title, with its own pay to fill that position.
-He was unsure about the double-duty at first, but with long idle periods between star systems he has agreed that he has plenty of time to take care of both.
+When I first hired him, it was to be my accountant, but with his past experience as cargo master I coaxed him to take on a second title, with increased pay to fill that position.
+He was at first unsure about the double-duty, but with long idle periods between star systems he has agreed that he has plenty of time to take care of both.

 The only real thorn in my side was a human woman named Connie Davies.
 She lied about her experience during the job interview, and due to inexperience in treating non-humans, her misdiagnoses and ill-chosen drug administration nearly cost us Jiro's life.
 The sickness was initially my own fault, since I had neglected to have the crew inoculated with PA-regulated shots.
 The illness that Jiro suffered could have been prevented with the proper inoculations.
 This has since been remedied, as we were all inoculated the night before we launched for Crescentis.